kbdick/mental_rotation/README.md

   }
 };

-5. Follow this tutorial for authentication if you wish to add it. https://angularfirebase.com/lessons/google-user-auth-with-firestore-custom-data/
+5. Follow this tutorial for authentication if you wish to add it to your projects (it's part of this repo). https://angularfirebase.com/lessons/google-user-auth-with-firestore-custom-data/
+6. If you use OAUTH2 authentication, you will need to add your development and production domain to the Authorized Domains under the Authentication menu.
+Google is easy to use with Firestore, and it's the one I'm using.
+The tutorial will show you the rest.